St Joseph’s School opened at Bigod’s Hall, Dunmow, Essex in November 1916, transferring to Cranleigh in 1950.

 The school was started by the Sisters of the Sacred Hearts of Jesus and Mary.
 This Order of Sisters was founded in France by Father Victor Braun.
 The Sisters have, over years, engaged in a variety of services for the poor and the deprived.
 They are called to help shape communities of gentleness, justice and peace that witness to the healing, liberating and empowering love of God.

 In September 1981, the Order of Sisters, unable to continue running the school, handed it over to the trusteeship of the Diocese of Arundel and Brighton.
 The Order of Sisters, whose headquarters are at present at Chigwell Convent, Essex, still support three schools for children with Special Educational Needs.
 Although no longer belonging to this order, St Joseph’s continues the sisters’ work by channelling the healing, liberating and empowering love of God in all they do.

 St Joseph’s was originally just for boys.
-Over twenty years ago, in 1984, the first girls were admitted.
-The Course of Extended and Further Education for 16 -19 year olds was also opened in this year.
+Over thirty years ago, in 1984, the first girls were admitted.
+The Course of Extended and Further Education for 16 -19 year olds was also opened in the same year.